bplmaps/lmec-main-site/content/event/author-talk-laura-bliss-the-quarantine-atlas-mapping-global-life-under-covid-19.md

 ### About this event

 Writer and journalist **Laura Bliss** will discuss her recent book, **_The Quarantine Atlas: Mapping Global Life Under COVID-19_**, which explores reader-submitted maps of their lives during the coronavirus pandemic.
-Bliss will be joined by Boston-based mapmaker and artist **Rajiv Raman**
+For this discussion, Bliss will be joined by Boston-based mapmaker and artist **Rajiv Raman** and writer **Garnette Cadogan**.

 Following the talk, there will be time for audience Q&A, and the program will conclude at 7 PM with an author signing facilitated by an independent bookstore partner.